 (a) during the first four months of the tenancy (but where the tenancy is a

 replacement tenancy, the four month period is calculated by reference to the

 start of the original tenancy and not the start of the replacement tenancy –

 see section 21(4B) of the Housing Act 1988);

-(d)where the landlord has not complied with the tenancy deposit protection
+(d) where the landlord has not complied with the tenancy deposit protection legislation; or

 (e) where a property requires a licence but is unlicensed.

 We have looked in detail at the alternative methods of obtaining possession using fault based possession using a section 8 notice and have looked at using a section 21 notice versus a section 8 notice as a way of obtaining possession of your rental property.